PaulDanielML/MuJoCo_RL_UR5/README.md

-# MuJoCo Simulation Setup of a UR5 robot arm for Reinforcement Learning
+# Deep Reinforcement Learning for robotic pick and place applications using purely visual observations

 ## Work in progress!
 Current training setup iteration: IT4 <br> Next TO-DO: Increase number of objects, pile them on top of each other